SteveBenton6/garden_tips_full-stack/README.md

 	- Add a button in the Navigation Menu - Show All Garden Tips
   - Display all the Garden Tips raised by the logged in User.
   - Speed up finding and editing.

+#### Garden User Testing Feedback:

+  User testers suggested a Search Button be provided.
+So if a user wanted Tips on Tomatoes, the could search for Tomatoes and just get the related tips.
+To be scoped and considered for future development.

 ## Design